konkrer/gastronaut/README.md

 ## APIs

-This app uses the Yelp API for business data [Yelp](https://www.yelp.com/fusion 'yelp.com/fusion')
+This app uses the Yelp API for business data [Yelp](https://www.yelp.com/fusion 'yelp.com/fusion'),
-and IPWHOIS API for IP geoloaction.
-[IPWHOIS](https://ipwhois.io/ 'ipwhois.io')
+IPWHOIS API for IP geocoding.
+[IPWHOIS](https://ipwhois.io/ 'ipwhois.io'), Google Maps API for the Time Zone API and geocoding API.

 \*_This app was created as a capstone project for Springboard Software Engineering fellowship.
 This is capstone one of two._